 Ms. Nicole Narese, Grade 4

-Ms. Narese earned a master’s degree in Education/ Administration and Supervision from St. Peter’s College where she also graduated magma cum laude with a bachelor’s in English and a minor in Political Science as well as a Certificate in Intercultural Studies.
+Ms. Narese earned a master’s degree in Educational Leadership from St. Peter’s University where she also graduated magma cum laude with a bachelor’s in English and a minor in Political Science as well as a Certificate in Intercultural Studies.
 She holds a New Jersey Certificate of Eligibility in School Administration, a New Jersey Certificate for Teacher of English (Pre-K -12) and a New Jersey Certification for Teacher of Elementary Education (K-8).

 On the high school level Ms. Narese has taught Honors English 1 –where she revised the curriculum by integrating 12 novels into the course, Honors U.S. History 1, British Literature, American Literature, Survey of English Literature 1and Seminar in Writer’s Workshop in which she co-authored its curriculum.
 Under her moderation of the school newspaper for 3 years, this publication was used as a marketing tool for perspectives students and donors.
 She has taught SAT Prep courses and Spanish I and II Recovery courses as well as served as a Faculty Mentor for Independent Study (current techniques in the treatment of specialized cancer).